harvester/docs/docs/harvester-network.md

   - harvester
   - Rancher
   - rancher
-  - network
-  - Harvester Network
+  - Harvester Upgrade
+Description: Harvester is built on Kubernetes, which uses CNI as an interface between network providers and Kubernetes pod networking.
+Naturally, we implement the Harvester network based on CNI.
+Moreover, the Harvester UI integrates the Harvester network to provide a user-friendly way to configure networks for VMs.
 ---

 # Harvester Network

+## Summary
 [Harvester](https://github.com/harvester/harvester) is built on Kubernetes, which uses [CNI](https://github.com/containernetworking/cni) as an interface between network providers and Kubernetes pod networking.
 Naturally, we implement the Harvester network based on CNI.
 Moreover, the [Harvester UI](https://github.com/harvester/harvester-ui) integrates the Harvester network to provide a user-friendly way to configure networks for VMs.

-By version 0.2, Harvester supports two kinds of networks:
+As of version 0.2.0, Harvester supports two kinds of networks:

 - management network
 - [VLAN](https://en.wikipedia.org/wiki/Virtual_LAN)